Who are the Makers?

 WHAT THEY SAY ABOUT MAKERS

-“There are three categories of people in the world: the “wanters”, the “wishers”, and the “makers” – Israelmore Ayivor, author
+“There are three categories of people in the world: the “wanters”, the “wishers”, and the “makers” – Israelmore Ayivor, inspirational writer, speaker and photographer.

 “You do not need anyone’s permission to do great things.” – Massimo Banzi, Arduino.